nojhamster/osu-parser/README.md

   });
 ```

-## What it returns
+## The resulting object

-All key/value pairs are added to the resulting object with a lowercased key :
+It contains all key/value pairs with a **lowercased** key :
 ```
+...
 PreviewTime: 42860
+...
 ```
 ```
-beatmap: { previewtime: 42860 }
+beatmap: {
+  ...
+  previewtime: 42860,
+  ...
+}
 ```

-Additionnal infos are computed :
+### Additionnal attributes :
 `nbcircles` : number of circles.
 `nbsliders` : number of sliders.
 `nbspinners` : number of spinners.
 `bpm` : a single number if constant (ex `150`), or min~max (ex `140~180`).
-`totaltime` : total time in seconds between first timing line and last object offset.
+`totaltime` : total time in seconds (between the first timing point and the last object).
-`drainingtime` : song draining time in seconds.
+`drainingtime` : draining time in seconds.

 ## Methods